MeladKamari/MeladKamari/README.md

  </a>

-I’ve been working in the Microsoft domain since starting with .NET over 7 years ago and I’m interested in Management , Agile Methodology , Microservices, DDD, TDD, BDD, Event Sourcing , Event Storming , Event Modeling , SOA .
+I’ve been working in the Microsoft domain since starting with .NET over 7 years ago and I’m interested in Management , Agile Methodology , Microservices, DDD, TDD, BDD, Event Sourcing , Event Storming and Event Modeling.

 I work hard to apply my core knowledge of Agile, .NET combined with a keen interest in current and emerging technologies to make an effective solution.
 </p>